 Unilever has awarded its global communications planning assignment to Omnicom’s PHD after a review, according to sources.
 The consumer goods giant spends more than $6 billion in ads annually around the world.

 It’s believed that the client will confirm the assignment Thursday morning.

 But the company wasn’t giving anything away as of Wednesday evening.
 A Unilever rep responded by email: “The review is still ongoing, and therefore it’s not appropriate to make any comments about the process.
 I will share with you the formal announcement once we communicate the outcome of the global review -- in due course.”

 The incumbent is Mindshare -- which declined to comment, referring calls to the client, as did PHD.

-huge for PHD and dramatically boosts its profile in the package-goods category.
-The shop has had at least two pieces of Unilever business going back several years, including the client’s
+The win is huge for PHD and dramatically boosts its profile in the package-goods category.
+The shop has had at least two pieces of Unilever business going back several years,

 The global communications planning review began in January, simultaneously with a series of regional media planning and buying reviews that are still ongoing, except for North America, which was retained by Mindshare last month.
 Unilever spends around $850 million on measured media in the U.S., according to Kantar Media.

 The company sells products to consumers in 180 countries and last year reported revenues of around $58 billion.
 Brands include Knorr, Hellman’s, Lipton, Dove, Vaseline and others.